-The Engineering Department has conducted initial public information meetings.
-On October 4th, 2017, the City discussed proposed projects 17-06 & 18-06.
-On November 1st, 2017, the City discussed proposed project 18-01.
-A copy of these letters announcing these meeting and the outlines from the meetings are included in Appendices I1-4.
-Over 80 people were in attendance at both meetings.
+The Engineering Department has conducted an initial public information meeting.
+On November 7, 2018, the City discussed proposed projects 19-01 & 19-06.
+A copy of the letter announcing this meeting and the outline from the meeting are included in Appendices G1 & G2.
+Over 40 people were in attendance.
 Issues of concern were raised by residents and these comments have been incorporated into the designs.
 Resident concerns will continue to be heard through the remainder of the Public Involvement process.
-The next public meeting proposed is the Public Hearing to discuss the project on March 13, 2018.
+The next public meeting proposed is the Public Hearing to discuss the project on March 12, 2019.